thejohnfreeman/redirectory/README.md

 it is meant to be a drop-in replacement for [Artifactory].

 Redirectory works by using GitHub [releases] as free public storage.
-Uploading recipes and packages creates releases in a GitHub project based on the package reference and attaches files as assets[^2].
+Uploading recipes and packages creates releases in a GitHub repository based on the package reference and attaches files as assets[^2].
 Every [revision] of a recipe or package gets its own release[^3].
 Installing recipes and packages